transp-or/public_transportation/docs/source/new_case_study_walkthrough.md

 names (the driver may use a different CLI implementation, but the stage boundaries must remain explicit):

+The current template driver enables durable JSONL progress automatically; it does not parse a `--json-progress` option.
+Keep these commands as written.
+If a private driver exposes an explicit progress switch, use only that driver's documented option and preserve the separate stdout/stderr logging contract.

 ```bash
 uv run --frozen python run_case.py bootstrap-prior
 uv run --frozen python run_case.py check